Winter Mountain Skills Course Details 2018

 - Local accommodation for any nights necessary during the course (and the final night)

-Other venues are available approximately 1.5 hours by road.
-Road travel costs to local areas are covered in the course fees.
+In the unlikely occasion that (avalanche) conditions are not safe for travel on foot, we have other venues available approximately 1.5 hours by road.
+Any travel costs to local areas are covered in the course fees.

 Course Daily Organisation

 The course is designed to work around changing weather and snow conditions, so each Winter Mountain Skills courses is unique.

 This course is about dealing with all weather scenarios, so we will be able to get into the mountains in all but the worst weather.
 The hike to your mountain hut will also involve instruction in snow safety and route selection, so not time is wasted.

 During the course you cover map reading and navigation topics, study mountain weather, basic snow safety, avalanche awareness, and avalanche rescue.
 Some theoretical topics can be covered in the evenings, or indoors if the weather does not allow travel outside.